Welcome to today's edition of the Rush 24-7 podcast.

 Everybody can hear it.

-No, only a small mind who can't get past horse race thinking would even have that that occur to them.
+No, only a small mind who can't get past horse race thinking would even have that occur to them.

-Now, here's here John Heileman.
+Now, here's John Heilman.

 These are the guys that write books during the campaign.

-They learn all kinds of stuff that might affect people's votes, but they don't release any of it until after the election, so that they can personally profit from it by selling their book.
+They learn all kinds of stuff that might affect people's votes, but they don't release any of it until after the election so that they can personally profit from it by selling their book.

 Fine.